-Finally, we show that published studies overestimated the cost and carbon footprint of ML training by 100x-100,000x because they misunderstood prior work or because they extrapolated point-in-time data without accounting for algorithmic or hardware improvements.
+Finally, we show that published studies overestimated the cost and carbon footprint of ML training because they didn't have access to the right information or because they extrapolated point-in-time data without accounting for algorithmic or hardware improvements.

 Climate change is important, so we must get the numbers right to ensure that we work on the biggest challenges.
 Many efforts are underway to reduce the operational energy and CO2e of ML training, as illustrated by the 4Ms: model, machine, mechanization, and map.
-Thus, within information technology, we believe the biggest climate change challenge is not the operational cost of ML but more likely the lifecycle cost of manufacturing computing equipment of all types and sizes12.
+Thus, within information technology, we believe the biggest climate change challenge is not the operational cost of ML but more likely the lifecycle cost of manufacturing computing equipment of all types and sizes13.